+• December 2018 (Version 1)

+Description:

-- Estimated Delivery Date: December 2018 (Version 1) - Product Description: Our team will develop a web application which will allow zoo and aquarium staff members to monitor the health and well-being of animals.
-It will utilize machine learning to observe normal animal behavior in order to alert staff members of abnormalities.
+• Our team will develop a web application which will allow zoo and aquarium staff members to monitor the health and well-being of animals.
+It will utilize machine learning to observe normal animal behavior and alert staff members of abnormalities.